 Please see a reference librarian for assistance with any of these services.

 Microform Collection This collection in the Reserve Area contains Native American resources, Supreme Court Records & Briefs, and various other archival materials.
-The microform reader/printer/scanner and a librarian can scan or print pages free of charge; please ask at the Reference Desk.
+We have a microform reader/printer/scanner and a librarian can scan or print pages free of charge; please ask at the Reference Desk.

 Rice Collection The Raymond F. Rice Collection, located on the Fifth Floor, has been provided by the late Raymond F. Rice, Class of '08 and a former member of the School of Law Faculty, for the use of the faculty, judges, members of the practicing bar and visiting scholars.